Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

-- I tested so that the form validation worked on each field by typing in data to see so it worked as expected.
+- I tested the contact form to make sure that the form validation worked as expected on each field by typing in data.

 <br/>